 Nearly every day, we would walk down the beach in ankle-deep water, but just a few feet further into the water, we could have been waist-deep.
 There was plenty of marine life and birds to see, like crabs, clams, small fish, pelicans, and seagulls.
 The tide brings in new shells to inspect and collect each day.

-One day I went into the water to cool off.
-I was only out a 20 or 30 feet and I was up to my shoulders.
+One day, I went into the water to cool off.
+I was only out off the coast about 20 or 30 feet and the water was up to my shoulders.

 Is there cell signal at Playa Salinita near Loreto?

 We got some cell signal at Playa Salinita, but it was weak and unreliable.
-Don’t rely on cell signal alone if you need a reliable connection for work or being online.
+Don’t rely only on a cell signal if you need a reliable connection for work or being online.

 Loreto Bay National Park